MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Create-custom-meeting-exclusions-rules.md

 This topic contains step-by-step examples detailing how to work with meeting exclusions.

-## How to create and run an “All meetings default” query using default meeting exclusions
+## Create and run an “All meetings default” query using default meeting exclusions

 In this task, you will create a query that lists all meetings not excluded by the default exclusions.
 By default, Workplace Analytics excludes the following types of meetings from query results, as they are not likely to represent relevant workplace meetings: